xerno/PHP-in-MySQL/README.md

 Make your apps clearer for reading.
 Use functions you know from PHP in your MySQL queries.
 Learn differencies and how MySQL works.

+## Compatibility
+All functions are tested on MySQL 5.1, 5.5 and MariaDB 5.5, 10.
+Many functions are universal and can run without any problem in another versions.
+If problems in any version major 5 or greater, please inform me.
+Contributions are welcome.

 ## Install
 Installation is really simple.
 Every MySQL function and procedure is stored in database.
 So you must include to it only.
 And it is.
 Every function you can install separately.